 The USB connector is a micro USB 5-pin (F) B type.
 You may connect the module to one host using a USB interface while at the same time using a serial interface to a second host.
-See Standard (+5v) Power Supply and Data Communications through USB (Pg.
-35).
+For details, see Standard (+5v) Power Supply and Data Communications through USB (Pg.
+29).